cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 input stream using the K-Means Clustering method.

 Data from a sample file is sent to CDAP by the external script *inject-data* to the *pointsStream*.
-This data is processed by the ``PointsFlow``, which stores the points coordinates event in its entirety in *points*, an ObjectStore Dataset.
+This data is processed by the ``PointsFlow``, which stores the points coordinates event in its entirety in *points*, an ObjectStore dataset.

-As these entries are created, they are taken up by the *SparkKMeansProgram*, which goes through the entries, calculates centers and tabulates results in another ObjectStore Dataset, *centers*.
+As these entries are created, they are taken up by the *SparkKMeansProgram*, which goes through the entries, calculates centers and tabulates results in another ObjectStore dataset, *centers*.

-Once the application completes, you can query the *centers* Dataset by using the ``centers/{index}`` endpoint of the *CentersService*.
+Once the application completes, you can query the *centers* dataset by using the ``centers/{index}`` endpoint of the *CentersService*.
 It will respond with the center's coordinates based on the ``index`` parameter (e.g. "9.1,9.1,9.1").

 Let's look at some of these components, and then run the Application and see the results.